AlexisMontagne/analytics/README.md

 ### Management

-** You can access to the accounts, web properties and profile from a `Analytics::Client`
+You can access to the accounts, web properties and profile from an `Analytics::Client`

     client.accounts        # returns an array of Analytics::Account
     client.web_properties  # returns an array of Analytics::WebProperty